 - Parchment paper (optional)

-After you have collected your berries, pick over the batch to remove most of the leaves and stems.
+After you collect the berries, pick over the batch to remove most of the leaves and stems.
 Place the mixture in a large stock pot and bring to a boil, then reduce to a simmer.
 Stirring occasionally, you will start to see the wax float to the top of the pan.
 After all the wax appears to be released, turn off the heat and let the wax cool.

-After it has cooled and hardened, you can pick it right off the top.
+After the wax cools and hardens, you can pick it right off the top.
 At this point the wax will have a lot of plant bits in it.
 To get pure wax, reheat this raw material until it melts, and then pour the hot liquid through a cheesecloth into a vessel.
-(I used a ramekin I lined with aluminum foil so I could easily remove the wax after it cooled.)
+(I used a ramekin lined with aluminum foil so I could easily remove the wax after it cooled.)

-Melting the wax: Place your soup or melting can into a bath of water within another pan.
+Melting the wax: Place a soup or melting can into a bath of water within another pan.
 Bring the water to a boil, then reduce to a simmer.
-While the water is warming, break your wax into pieces and place it in your soup can.
+While the water is warming, break the wax into pieces and place it in the soup can.
 Keep adding smaller pieces of wax until the melted wax reaches to nearly the top of the can.
 You can turn off the heat at this point, but turn it back on low if the wax gets too hard.

 Dip the wick in the hot wax until it just touches the bottom of the can, and then slowly draw it out.
 Allow the wax to cool before making your next dip.
 (I alternated making several pairs of candles at a time.)
 Note that your wick will come out curved the first couple of dips.
-Once the wax hardens a bit, you can simply straighten it with your fingers.
-You can also even out your candles by rolling them on a piece of parchment paper.
+After the wax hardens a bit, you can simply straighten it with your fingers.
+You can also smooth the sides of the candles by rolling them on a piece of parchment paper.

-Repeat this process until your candle is the desired width.
-Allow to dry overnight, trim the wicks, and then enjoy!
+Repeat this process until a candle is the desired width.
+Allow to dry overnight, trim the wicks, and enjoy!

 N.B.
 Looking for more recipes from colonial Cape Cod?
 Try my authentic Beach Plum Jam.